MicrosoftDocs/learn/learn-pr/wwl-data-ai/fundamentals-generative-ai/includes/5-copilots.md

 The availability of language models has led to the emergence of new ways to interact with applications and systems through digital *copilots*.
 Copilots are generative AI assistants that are integrated into applications often as chat interfaces.
 They provide contextualized support for common tasks in those applications.

-Microsoft offers Microsoft Copilot as a first-party copilot that is integrated into a wide range of Microsoft applications and user experiences.
-Microsoft Copilot is based on an open architecture that enables third-party developers to create their own plug-ins to extend or customize the user experience with Microsoft Copilot.
+Microsoft Copilot is integrated into a wide range of Microsoft applications and user experiences.
+It is based on an open architecture that enables third-party developers to create their own plug-ins to extend or customize the user experience with Microsoft Copilot.
 Additionally, third-party developers can create their own copilots using the same open architecture.

 Business users can use copilots to boost their productivity and creativity with AI-generated content and automation of tasks.
 Developers can extend copilots by creating plug-ins that integrate them into business processes and data, or even create custom copilots to build generative AI capabilities into apps and services.